-- 1. A user subject to the categorical pretreatment standards; or a user that: - a.
-Discharges an average of 25,000 GPD or more of process wastewater to the City sewage system (excluding sanitary, noncontact cooling, and boiler blowdown wastewater); or - b.
-Contributes to a process wastestream which makes up five percent or more of the average dry weather hydraulic or organic capacity of the treatment plant; or - c.
-Is designated as such by the City on the basis that it has a reasonable potential for adversely affecting the treatment plant's operation or for violating any pretreatment standard or requirement. - 2.
-A significant industrial user is an industrial user subject to categorical pretreatment standards under 40 CFR, 403.6 and 40 CFR Chapter I, Subchapter N. - 3.
-Upon a finding that a user meeting the criteria in subsection (1)(a) of this definition has no reasonable potential for adversely affecting the POTWs operation or for violating any applicable pretreatment standard or requirement, the City may at any time, on its own initiative or in response to a petition received from a user and in accordance with procedures established pursaunt to 40 CFR 403.8(f)(6), determine that such user should not be considered a significant industrial user.
+- (1) A user subject to the categorical pretreatment standards; or a user that: - (a) Discharges an average of 25,000 GPD or more of process wastewater to the city sewage system (excluding sanitary, noncontact cooling, and boiler blowdown wastewater); or - (b) Contributes to a process wastestream which makes up 5% or more of the average dry weather hydraulic or organic capacity of the treatment plant; or - (c) Is designated as such by the city on the basis that it has a reasonable potential for adversely affecting the treatment plant's operation or for violating any pretreatment standard or requirement. - (2) A significant industrial user is an industrial user subject to categorical pretreatment standards under 40 CFR 403.6 and 40 CFR Chapter I, Subchapter N. - (3) Upon a finding that a user meeting the criteria in subsection (1)(a) of this definition has no reasonable potential for adversely affecting the POTW's operation or for violating any applicable pretreatment standard or requirement, the city may at any time, on its own initiative or in response to a petition received from a user and in accordance with procedures established pursaunt pursuant to 40 CFR 403.8(f)(6), determine that such user should not be considered a significant industrial user.

-Sludge means semisolid material such as the type precipitated by sewage treatment.
+SLUDGE means semisolid material such as the type precipitated by sewage treatment.

-Slug control plan (40 CFR 403.8(B)(6)(iv)) means requirements to control slug discharges, which include development of a compliance schedule for installation of technology required to meet pretreatment standards and submission of all notices and reports.
+SLUG CONTROL PLAN (40 CFR 403.8(B)(6)(iv)) means requirements to control slug discharges, which include development of a compliance schedule for installation of technology required to meet pretreatment standards and submission of all notices and reports.

-Slug load means any discharge at a flow rate or concentration which could cause a violation of the discharge standards in this code or any discharge of a nonroutine, episodic nature, including, but not limited to, an accidental spill or a noncustomary batch discharge.
+SLUG LOAD means any discharge at a flow rate or concentration which could cause a violation of the discharge standards in this code or any discharge of a nonroutine, episodic nature, including, but not limited to, an accidental spill or a noncustomary batch discharge.

-Standard industrial classification (SIC) code means a classification pursuant to the Standard Industrial Classification Manual issued by the United States Office of Management and Budget.
+STANDARD INDUSTRIAL CLASSIFICATION (SIC) CODE means a classification pursuant to the Standard Industrial Classification Manual issued by the United States Office of Management and Budget.

-Stormwater means any flow occurring during or following any form of natural precipitation, and resulting from such precipitation, including snowfall.
+STORMWATER means any flow occurring during or following any form of natural precipitation, and resulting from such precipitation, including snowfall.

-Total suspended solids or TSS means the total suspended matter that floats on the surface of, or is suspended in, water, wastewater, or other liquid, and which is removable by laboratory filtering.
+TOTAL SUSPENDED SOLIDS or TSS means the total suspended matter that floats on the surface of, or is suspended in, water, wastewater, or other liquid, and which is removable by laboratory filtering.

-Treatment plant means a "treatment works," as defined by the Act, that is owned by the City.
+TREATMENT PLANT means a "treatment works," as defined by the Act, that is owned by the city.

-Treatment plant effluent means liquid discharge from the treatment plant.
+TREATMENT PLANT EFFLUENT means liquid discharge from the treatment plant.

-User or industrial user means a source of a direct or indirect discharge to the sewage system other than a domestic user.
+USER or INDUSTRIAL USER means a source of a direct or indirect discharge to the sewage system other than a domestic user.

-Wastewater means liquid and water-carried industrial wastes and sewage from residential dwellings, commercial buildings, industrial and manufacturing facilities, and institutions, whether treated or untreated, which are discharged to the sewage system and treated by the treatment plant.
+WASTEWATER means liquid and water-carried industrial wastes and sewage from residential dwellings, commercial buildings, industrial and manufacturing facilities, and institutions, whether treated or untreated, which are discharged to the sewage system and treated by the treatment plant.

-Wastewater discharge permit means an authorization or equivalent control mechanism issued by the City to users discharging wastewater to the sewage system.
+WASTEWATER DISCHARGE PERMIT means an authorization or equivalent control mechanism issued by the city to users discharging wastewater to the sewage system.
 The permit or control mechanism may contain appropriate pretreatment standards and requirements.

-Wastewater treatment plant or treatment plant means the facility that treats municipal sewage and industrial waste.
+WASTEWATER TREATMENT PLANT or TREATMENT PLANT means the facility that treats municipal sewage and industrial waste.

-53.10.010 Abbreviations
+53.120 ABBREVIATIONS.

-The following lists the meanings of abbreviations used in PCC Chapters 53.10 through 53.70:
+The following lists the meanings of abbreviations used in Chapter 53: